weekendesk/nodegate/assets/documentation/api-reference-routes.md

 The pipelines are lists of modifiers to execute **synchronously** to modify the container.

 Each modifier of the pipeline will be called with two arguments:
- - The container, with the update of the previous modifier
+ - The container, with the update of the previous modifier,
  - The original request received by nodegate.
 (The Express request).

 ## Error handling